-Excavating - Excavating means the removal or movement of topsoil, clay, sand, stone, non-metallic minerals, aggregates or gravel, except for common household gardening, landscaping, building foundation construction, construction grading, farming, farm operations, and general land care.
+Excavating - The removal or movement of topsoil, clay, sand, stone, non- metallic minerals, aggregates or gravel, except for common household gardening, landscaping, building foundation construction, construction grading, farming, farm operations, and general land care.

-Excavation Operation - means the excavation from the earth of mineral aggregates, nonmetallic minerals, gravel, topsoil, subsoil, or sand for sale or use and includes the use of mining equipment or techniques to remove materials from the earth, as well as associated activities such as excavation, grading and dredging.
-It also includes processes carried out at a mineral and non- metallic mineral mining site that are related to the preparation, storage, loading/unloading, or processing of mineral aggregates or non-metallic minerals obtained from the mining site.
+Excavation Operation - Excavation from the earth of mineral aggregates, non- metallic minerals, gravel, topsoil, subsoil, or sand for sale or use and includes the use of mining equipment or techniques to remove materials from the earth, as well as associated activities such as excavation, grading and dredging.
+It also includes processes carried out at a mineral and non-metallic mineral mining site that are related to the preparation, storage, loading/unloading, or processing of mineral aggregates or non-metallic minerals obtained from the mining site.

-Existing Operation - an operation that has commenced prior to (insert date of mineral extraction overlay passage).
+Existing Excavating Operation - An excavating operation that has commenced prior to November 1, 2024 (i.e., amendment effective date).